PreciselyData/Private-Spatial-APIs/docs/guides/feature-only-deployment.md

 kubectl get pod -n <your-namespace>
 ```

-## Copy your TAB files into mount folder in Feature pod
+## Copy TAB files into mount folder in Feature pod

-The following cmd will copy your datasets under <local-data-folder> folder to the mount folder.
+The following cmd will copy your datasets under local folder to the mount folder.
 You can have sub-folders to better originate your datasets.
 The relative path will be reflected in the harvested named tables.

 ```
 kubectl cp <local-data-folder> <your-namespace>/<feaure-pod-name>:/opt/data/data/